6eh01der/myldapsync/README.md

 This Python module allows you to synchronise MySQL users with users in an LDAP directory.

-Require MySQL 8 with installed and configured simple LDAP Authentication Plugin.
+Require MySQL 8 with installed and configured simple or sasl LDAP Authentication Plugin.

 Percona Server for MySQL - https://docs.percona.com/percona-server/8.0/ldap-authentication.
 MySQL - https://dev.mysql.com/doc/refman/8.0/en/ldap-pluggable-authentication.html